 [Note]: If you would like to be able to check-in to multiple geolocation apps at one time, you should “check out” Check.in .
 A lot of the apps supported by Check.in are featured in this article.
 You can also find some great mobile social networks for finding your friends here .

 Gowalla is the top alternative to Foursquare.
 It’s so popular, in fact, that this could have easily been a ‘Top Alternatives to Gowalla’ article and I could have been talking about Foursquare right now.
 Maybe in a parallel universe, but I digress…

-Like Foursquare, Gowalla allows you to check-in to various locations either by phone app or via their mobile site.
+Like Foursquare, Gowalla allows you to check-in to various locations either by phone app or via their.
 There is currently no way of checking-in through the regular website, but check-ins can be pushed by linking accounts to Facebook and Twitter.